 Whenever a host has to send a packet to any other host it knows the target hosts IP address.
 You must be wondering;

-How does a sender host know the IP address of destination host?
+How does a sender host know the IP address of the destination host?

 So, whenever a host has to send a packet to another host.
 It only knows the target hosts name.
-DNS resolves the target hosts name into it’s IP address.
-Thus, we say whenever a host wants to send a packet to target host it knows its IP address.
+DNS resolves the target hosts name into its IP address.
+Thus, we say whenever a host wants to send a packet to the target host it knows its IP address.

-Coming back to the ARP, as we have said that a sender knows the receivers IP address.
-But, the packet has to pass through the physical network so, it requires the physical MAC address of the target host.
+Coming back to the ARP, as we have said that a sender knows the receiver’s IP address.
+But, to pass through the physical networks, it requires the MAC address of the target host.

-As the encapsulation packet has broadcast address in the destination address field, it is received by each host in the network.
+Due to the broadcast address in the destination address field, it is received by each host in the network.
 The target host keeps the packet as it identifies its IP address in the ARP packet.
-The host other than target host rejects the packet.
+The host other than the target host rejects the packet.

 Now, the target host prepares an ARP reply packet with its physical MAC address.
 This reply packet is unicast to the sending host.

-The sender now receives the ARP reply message and thereby now knows the physical MAC address of target host.
+The sender receives the ARP reply message.
+And thereby now knows the physical MAC address of the target host.

-The sender now passes the IP datagram which has the data for target host to the data link layer where it is encapsulated in a frame with sender’s MAC address as a source address and target hosts MAC address as the destination address and this frame is unicast to the destined target host.
+The sender now passes the IP datagram which has the data for the target host to the data link layer.
+Where it is encapsulated in a frame with the sender’s MAC address as a source address.
+And the target hosts MAC address as the destination address.
+Now, this frame is unicast to the destined target host.

 After getting the working of ARP let us discuss the packet format of ARP.
 The figure below shows the ARP packet format: